savareseda/spa-deployments/README.md

-# token-handler-deployments
+# SPA Deployments

-Code to manage deployment of back end resources for SPA code examples
+This repository manages deployment of the end-to-end solution for SPAs.\
+This includes the Token Handler and the Docker setup.

+## Usage

+From the SPA project perform the following steps:

+- Set up prerequisites
+- Run the ./code.sh script
+- Run the ./deploy.sh script